From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Preparation for Theorem

 \subsection{Adjoint representations}

 In analogy with Kinyon's proof, we define the \emph{adjoint representations} of $Q$ and $\q$ on $\q$.

-Recall from \eqref{eq:lx} that every point $x\in Q$ induces an automorphism of algebraic racks $L_x\colon Q\bij Q$.
-It follows that the derivative $(dL_x)_e$ is a $k$-linear automorphism of $\q$, allowing us to define the following. \begin{definition} The \emph{adjoint representation} of $Q$ on $\q$ is the morphism of schemes $\Ad\colon Q\to\GL(\q)$ defined by sending each element $x\in Q$ to the $k$-linear automorphism
+Recall from \eqref{eq:lx} that every point $x\in Q$ induces algebraic rack automorphisms $L_x,L_x\inv\colon Q\bij Q$.
+Due to the fixedness axiom (that is, the second diagram in \eqref{ax:unit}) and the fact that differentiation is functorial, the tangent maps $(dL_x)_e,(dL_x\inv)_e$ are $k$-linear automorphisms of $\q$.
+This allows us to define the following. \begin{definition} The \emph{adjoint representation} of $Q$ on $\q$ is the morphism of schemes $\Ad\colon Q\to\GL(\q)$ defined by sending each element $x\in Q$ to the $k$-linear automorphism